 - A sudden catch of pain when almost returned to vertical from bent over.

-- A sudden severe pain with a “giving way feeling” of one leg.
+- Sudden severe pain with a “giving way feeling” of one leg.

 The best way to check if you could have better core strength is to chat to your physio, who will get you to perform a few physical tests and recommend some options.
 Pilates is a great way to improve your core muscles.
 Several of the physiotherapists in our Practice are trained to hold group or private classes.
-Use our handy appointment form to make some enquiries.
+Use our quick online appointment form to make some enquiries at a Lamberti Physiotherapy Practice closest to you.